writethedocs/www/README.md

 This allows us to say `{{ year }}` in the RST files, and have it be rendered properly at `2019`.

+### Videos

+An even more fragile process which needs documenting and fixing.
 ### Prerequisites for generating the docs locally

 You'll probably need `root` privileges to install the prerequisites.